Last updated: 21 March 2016

-To demonstrate compliance, you will need to provide evidence and may need to get your product tested, appraised, or even certified.
+You will need to provide evidence of compliance with all relevant Building Code clauses and may need to get your product tested, appraised, or even certified.

 The amount of time and cost involved, and how far you want to go will depend on factors such as:

-- the Building Code clauses you need to show compliance with, and what you need to do to meet your responsibilities under the Building Act
+- the Building Code clauses you need to show compliance with

 - who needs to rely on your information and what technical evidence you already have

 - whether your product is new to the New Zealand market and innovative, or has already been used here and has proven performance